Deciding how to host your service

 As you develop your understanding of the components of your service, you should consider where SaaS can provide some of the functionality.

-If you have SaaS components, you won’t need to consider hosting directly, but you should evaluate those components using the Cloud Security Principles.
+If you have SaaS components, you will not need to consider hosting directly, but you should evaluate those components using the Cloud Security Principles.

 Make sure that you have the connectivity to the component and make backups so that you keep control of your data.